thoughtbot/botcasts/lessons/lesson-3.md

 TODO: Add demo

-- First, we wrap the pagination in a turbo-frame.
-  - This is so we can capture each set of paginated results in a frame.
-  - Adding and ID makes it so we replace the pagination with the next set of paginated links
-  - Adding `target="_top"` makes it so clicking on any of the links withing the `turbo-frame` replaces the whole page.
-This is important because there are links to episodes in there.
+First, we wrap the pagination in a `turbo-frame` with and `id`.
+This will allow us to replace the pagination links with the next set of paginated links as the user navigates through the results.
+Additionally, it's important to add `target="_top"` to the links within the `turbo-frame`.
+This ensures that clicking on any of the links within the frame will replace the whole page, and not just the contents of the frame.
+This is necessary because are links to episodes within the paginated results.

-- Add a nested `turbo-frame` to load the next set of results.
-  - The`loading: "lazy"` means it won't fire off an event until it's visible.
-  - `data-turbo-action: replace` means it will update the browser's navigation history.
-This means that the query string will be appended to the URL, and clicking the backbutton
+Next, we need to add a nested `turbo-frame` to load the next set of results.
+By adding `loading: "lazy"`, we ensure that the frame won't fire off an event until it's visible.
+This helps to improve performance by preventing all results from being loaded on the first page load.
+Additionally, we can use `data-turbo-action: replace` to update the browser's navigation history.
+This means that the query string will be appended to the URL, and clicking the back button will work as expected.
-  - TODO: Why do we also have a controller to replace the children, instead of using replace?
-    - I am thinking of streams.
-A frame is already being replaced.
-    - I think this is because we could keep nesting `turbo-frames` within one another.
-Each paginated result would get nested in the previous `turbo-frame`.
-By replacing the `turbo-frame`, we end up with one `turbo-frame` on the bottom of the page that gets replaces with the new paginated results and a new `turbo-frame` for the next set.

 ```diff
 --- a/app/views/episodes/index.html.erb